 Lanterns in the Garden

-Also around Chinese New Year, the venue has hosted the Lanterns in the Garden festival which showcases the lantern artwork of a famous Chinese artist.
+Also around Chinese New Year, the venue has sometimes hosted the Lanterns in the Garden festival which showcases the lantern artwork of a famous Chinese artist.
 The event ran for about three weekends in 2017 and featured lantern displays, live music and other festive activities.
-It was highly recommended.

 (Note: The Lanterns in the Garden event doesn’t take place every year.
-It did happen in 2017 and 2018, but not since then.)
+It happened in 2017 and 2018, but not since then.)

 Mid-Autumn Moon Festival